Back |

 COOK/REST TIME: 20 minutes/10 minutes

-BEST FOR: Sushi, side for stir-fry or Japanese curry
+BEST FOR: Sushi, musubi (salted rice balls), side for Japanese curry

 brown sushi rice